Agoric/documentation/main/zoe/api/contract-support/price-authority.md

 crossing some threshold, or at a particular time.
 It can also provide a price feed that updates with every price change.

+A `PriceQuote` represents a statement from the PriceAuthority as to the current price level at a particular time.
+The significant content (prices and time) is packaged in the amount, and repeated in the payment for veracity.
 A `PriceQuote` is an amount-payment pair, where the amount is also the current balance of the payment:
 ```js